Integrate Secret management services with Aerospike on Kubernetes

-Aerospike Database can fetch sensitive configurations from secret management services using an intermediate process called Secret Agent.
-The agent runs as a sidecar and acts as a proxy between Aerospike and the Secret Management service such as the AWS Secrets Manager.
+Aerospike Database can fetch sensitive configuration values from secret management services by using Aerospike Secret Agent.
+The agent runs as a sidecar and proxies requests between Aerospike Database and a secret management service such as AWS Secrets Manager.

 Add Aerospike Secret Agent sidecar